seeseexiong/Crystal-Collector/README.md

 Click [PLAY](https://seeseexiong.github.io/unit-4-game/) to get started!

 ## Built With
-* HTML/CSS - Build the wireframe
+* HTML/CSS - Built the wireframe
 * jQuery - Made the game interactive with the user

 ## Authors